 Currently, there is no PRC resident among our shareholders.
-Should there be any PRC residents proposed to become our shareholders in the future, they shall register with the competent local branch of the SAFE with respect to their investments in our company as required by SAFE Circular No. 37 and shall update their registration filings with the SAFE when there are any changes that should be registered under SAFE Circular No. 37.
+Should there be any PRC residents proposed to become our shareholders in the future, they shall register with the competent local branch of the SAFE or relevant banks with respect to their investments in our company as required by SAFE Circular No. 37 or SAFE Circular No. 13 and shall update their registration filings with the SAFE or relevant banks when there are any changes that should be registered under SAFE Circular No. 37 or SAFE Circular No. 13.